German Black Forest Gateau

 - 24 ounces Dark Morello Cherries in Light Syrup

-- 4 tbsp Kirsch or Cherry Liquor
+- 4 tablespoon Kirsch or Cherry Liquor

 - 8 ounces bittersweet chocolate, chopped fine